PKUFlyingPig/MIT6.1600/docs/lab3.md

 # More specifically

 On initialization, a `BadServer` instance generates a secret password using fresh randomness and saves it as a hexadecimal string i.e., one with characters from `0` to `9` or `a` to `f`.
-Note that you need **two** hexadecimal characters to represent one byte of data.
+Note **two** hexadecimal characters represent one byte of data.

-The `BadServer` allows any user to submit a `VerifyTokenRequest` with some password.
+The `BadServer` allows any user to submit a `VerifyRequest` with some password.
-The server responds with a `VerifyTokenResponse`, which contains a single boolean value.
+The server responds with a `VerifyResponse`, which contains a single boolean value.
 This value is `True` if the password in the request matches the server's secret.
 Otherwise, the value is `False`.